MariadlRosa-1224/isles-of-vielora/pages/Dark whisper.md

 	-
 	- **(level 15:)**
 	-
-	- **Shadow sneaker** They can teleport to shadows on sight and hide within them unnoticed, while on a shadow they can only be dama
+	- **Shadow sneaker** They can teleport to shadows on sight and hide within them unnoticed, while on a shadow they can only be damaged with
 	-
-	- **The mischief** abc
+	-
 	-
 	- **Dark sense** Some dark whispers  perceive beyond themselves, as long as they are in the dark they don't need to perceive with sense to know what's happening around them, and they will know what hides behind walls and under b rank magic, but any sort of light source will mess with this ability,  Blinding the area around the light.
 	-